codesnail/CARND-VehicleDetection/README.md

 The project implements the following pipeline:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier.
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a AdaBoost classifier.
-* Optionally use color and spatial features.
+* Use color and spatial features.
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.